 The new Royal Enfield Scram 440 might look the same as the Scram 411, but a lot has changed.

 Royal Enfield has brought quite a few updates to its Scram adventure motorcycle.
 It bears a larger engine, more features and claims to be more versatile.
-Here’s what are the highlights of the new Scram 440:
+Here’s are the key highlights:

 The 411 cc engine was good, but it was not enough.
 Limiting matters was the 5-speed gearbox, which felt adequate for the task but not complete.
 With the new Scram 440, Royal Enfield bored out the 411 cc mill to increase displacement to 443 cc and to produce 1.1 bhp and 2.2 Nm more, output now rated at 25.4 bhp and 34 Nm.
 Complementing the engine upgrade is a new 6-speed transmission, which should make matters comfortable when doing long-distance tours.